cslarsen/csl.name/_posts/2016-06-08-embedding-binary-data.md

 Using assembly
 --------------

-If you don't have GNU ld, or it's not supported fully on your system (like on OS X) — or, if you want complete control — then you can use an assembler like
+If you don't have a working GNU `ld` — or, if you want utterly and complete control — you can use an assembler like <a href="http://www.nasm.us">nasm</a>
-<a href="http://www.nasm.us">nasm</a> to create an object file.
+to embed data.

-To do that, simply create some symbols and use the `incbin` directive.
-With `nasm`, you can even use a macro to calculate the size of the binary data:
+Just embed the data with the `incbin` directive.
+Add some helper symbols for the end of the data, and use a macro to calculate the byte length:

     bits 64